Weber, Rationality, and the Cultural Human: The Role and Position of Rationality in the Formation of Cultural Values

 Abstract

-In this article, we attempt to evaluate the place of values and culture in modern rational civilization from Weber's perspective.
-Despite Weber's emphasis on the rationalization of various dimensions and aspects of modern daily life in Western societies, especially the consequences of such rationality, namely the widespread bureaucracy and the advances and dominance of technology over human relations, Weber believes that what cannot be rationalized are the human and ultimate values of cultural man.
-From this perspective, rationality justifies the means that have been developed to achieve a goal, but the goals, and especially the ultimate goals, can never be included in the circle of such rationality.
-Hence, these values will remain irrational.
-The result of such a situation will be the eternal grip of the gods on these ultimate goals and values.
-For this purpose, we have attempted to first trace the roots of the formation of the idea of rationality and its relationship with ultimate values in German idealism, and then to determine Weber's relationship with thinkers such as Nietzsche and Marx, with whom he presented a large part of his theories in contrast and similarity.
+This article seeks to evaluate the position of values and culture in modern rational civilization from Weber’s perspective.
+Despite Weber’s emphasis on the rationalization of various aspects and dimensions of modern everyday life in Western societies—particularly the consequences of such rationalization, including pervasive bureaucracy, technological advancements, and the dominance of technology over human relationships—he argues that what cannot be rationalized are human values and the ultimate values of the cultural human.
+From this perspective, rationality serves to justify the means developed to achieve a given goal; however, the goals themselves, especially ultimate goals, can never fall within the scope of such rationality.
+As a result, these values remain irrational.
+The outcome of this condition is an eternal struggle among gods over these very ultimate goals and values.
+To this end, this study first traces the intellectual roots of rationality and its relationship with ultimate values within German Idealism.
+It then examines Weber’s relationship with thinkers such as Nietzsche and Marx, whose theories were, to a significant extent, formulated in both opposition and similarity to his views.

 Downloads